 NLRB Lets Anti-Union Workers Defend VW Vote In UAW Appeal

-Law360, New York (March 11, 2014, 8:39 PM EDT) -- A National Labor Relations Board regional director agreed Monday to let workers who oppose unionization intervene in the United Auto Workers' bid to have its recent loss in a representation election at Volkswagen AG's Chattanooga, Tenn., plant tossed over alleged interference by state politicians.
+By Abigail Rubenstein (March 11, 2014, 8:39 PM EDT) -- A National Labor Relations Board regional director agreed Monday to let workers who oppose unionization intervene in the United Auto Workers' bid to have its recent loss in a representation election at Volkswagen AG's Chattanooga, Tenn., plant tossed over alleged interference by state politicians.

 Acting Regional Director Mary L. Bulls granted motions to intervene by five Chattanooga-based workers represented by the National Right To Work Legal Defense Foundation and by anti-union group Southern Momentum in the UAW's appeal of the outcome of the election.